 Q. What is ashwagandha used to treat?

-A. It can reduce anxiety and stress, help fight depression, boost fertility and testosterone in men, and even boost brain function.
+A. It can reduce anxiety and stress, help fight depression, boost fertility and testosterone levels in men, and even boost brain function.
 So supplementing with ashwagandha may be an easy and effective way to improve your health and quality of life.

 Q. Who should not take ashwagandha?